hipe/tmx/lib/skylab/git-viz/doc/issues/004-the-infrastructure-narrative.md

 (preceded by the appropriate keyword term), no exceptions.

-this, despite how tempting it is to pass a listener or a client as the first pharse so that subsequent errors with resolving an unbound action can be reported through the listener rather than raising an exception no. that's not how it works in this family.
+this, despite how tempting it is to pass a listener or a client as the first phrase so that subsequent errors with resolving an unbound action can be reported through the listener rather than raising an exception no. that's not how it works in this family.